Docusign Inc (NASDAQ:DOCU) Expected to Post Earnings of $0.11 Per Share

-Wall Street analysts expect Docusign Inc (NASDAQ:DOCU) to report earnings of $0.11 per share for the current fiscal quarter, according to Zacks Investment Research.
-Five analysts have provided estimates for Docusign’s earnings, with the lowest EPS estimate coming in at $0.10 and the highest estimate coming in at $0.14.
+Brokerages forecast that Docusign Inc (NASDAQ:DOCU) will announce earnings of $0.11 per share for the current quarter, according to Zacks.
+Five analysts have issued estimates for Docusign’s earnings, with estimates ranging from $0.10 to $0.14.
 Docusign also posted earnings per share of $0.11 in the same quarter last year.
 The company is expected to announce its next quarterly earnings report on Thursday, December 3rd.

 On average, analysts expect that Docusign will report full year earnings of $0.53 per share for the current fiscal year, with EPS estimates ranging from $0.48 to $0.57.
-For the next financial year, analysts expect that the company will post earnings of $0.82 per share, with EPS estimates ranging from $0.67 to $0.96.
-Zacks’ EPS calculations are an average based on a survey of research firms that follow Docusign.
+For the next year, analysts expect that the firm will report earnings of $0.82 per share, with EPS estimates ranging from $0.67 to $0.96.
+Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for Docusign.

-Docusign (NASDAQ:DOCU) last posted its quarterly earnings results on Thursday, September 3rd.
-The company reported $0.17 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.21) by $0.38.
-Docusign had a negative net margin of 17.74% and a negative return on equity of 28.28%.
+Docusign (NASDAQ:DOCU) last released its earnings results on Thursday, September 3rd.
+The company reported $0.17 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.21) by $0.38.
 The company had revenue of $342.21 million during the quarter, compared to analyst estimates of $318.55 million.
-During the same quarter in the prior year, the business earned $0.01 earnings per share.
-The firm’s revenue for the quarter was up 45.2% on a year-over-year basis.
+Docusign had a negative return on equity of 28.28% and a negative net margin of 17.74%.
+The company’s revenue for the quarter was up 45.2% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.01 earnings per share.

-DOCU has been the topic of a number of analyst reports.
-William Blair reiterated a “buy” rating on shares of Docusign in a research note on Wednesday, July 8th.
-Piper Sandler increased their target price on Docusign from $140.00 to $235.00 in a report on Friday, September 4th.
-Deutsche Bank Aktiengesellschaft cut shares of Docusign from a “buy” rating to a “hold” rating and set a $225.00 price objective on the stock. in a research report on Friday, September 4th.
-They noted that the move was a valuation call.
-Morgan Stanley raised shares of Docusign from an “equal weight” rating to an “overweight” rating and set a $260.00 target price for the company in a research report on Monday, October 5th.
-Finally, Royal Bank of Canada upped their price objective on shares of Docusign from $230.00 to $275.00 and gave the stock an “outperform” rating in a report on Friday, September 4th.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and ten have given a buy rating to the company’s stock.
-Docusign has a consensus rating of “Hold” and an average price target of $222.69.
+A number of analysts have recently issued reports on DOCU shares.
+Citigroup increased their price target on shares of Docusign from $168.00 to $250.00 in a research report on Friday, August 28th.
+JMP Securities lifted their target price on shares of Docusign from $233.00 to $261.00 and gave the company an “outperform” rating in a research note on Friday, September 4th.
+JPMorgan Chase & Co. boosted their price target on shares of Docusign from $150.00 to $271.00 and gave the company an “overweight” rating in a report on Friday, September 4th.
+Zacks Investment Research lowered Docusign from a “hold” rating to a “sell” rating in a report on Friday, September 11th.
+Finally, Morgan Stanley upgraded Docusign from an “equal weight” rating to an “overweight” rating and set a $260.00 target price on the stock in a research note on Monday, October 5th.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and ten have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $222.69.

-In other news, Director Enrique T. Salem sold 49,299 shares of the stock in a transaction that occurred on Friday, September 18th.
-The stock was sold at an average price of $191.78, for a total value of $9,454,562.22.
-Following the completion of the sale, the director now directly owns 166,093 shares of the company’s stock, valued at $31,853,315.54.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CRO Loren Alhadeff sold 5,000 shares of the firm’s stock in a transaction on Wednesday, August 12th.
-The stock was sold at an average price of $193.02, for a total transaction of $965,100.00.
-Following the transaction, the executive now directly owns 167,293 shares in the company, valued at $32,290,894.86.
+In other Docusign news, Director Enrique T. Salem sold 15,000 shares of the company’s stock in a transaction that occurred on Tuesday, September 29th.
+The stock was sold at an average price of $214.35, for a total value of $3,215,250.00.
+Following the completion of the transaction, the director now owns 158,593 shares of the company’s stock, valued at approximately $33,994,409.55.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, COO Scott V. Olrich sold 5,800 shares of Docusign stock in a transaction that occurred on Wednesday, August 12th.
+The stock was sold at an average price of $193.08, for a total value of $1,119,864.00.
+Following the sale, the chief operating officer now directly owns 399,917 shares in the company, valued at approximately $77,215,974.36.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 111,698 shares of company stock worth $22,229,708.
-Insiders own 5.06% of the company’s stock.
+Over the last quarter, insiders have sold 111,698 shares of company stock valued at $22,229,708.
+Corporate insiders own 5.06% of the company’s stock.

 Docusign Company Profile